tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

    	... ...
 }
 ```
 plugin authors need to populate all fields in `SP_StreamExecutor`.
-For example, registering allocate function with `plugin_allocate`, it synchronously allocates 'size' of bytes on the underlying platform and returns `SP_DeviceMemoryBase` representing that allocation.
+For example, registering an allocation function with `plugin_allocate`, it synchronously allocates 'size' of bytes on the underlying platform and returns `SP_DeviceMemoryBase` representing that allocation.
 ```c++
 /*StreamExecutor Backend Impl*/